kiba/Writings/atg/chp5_goodies_from_the_future.md

 ***

 "Alright, you gathered enough evidence to notice something strange was going on," Pigeon said to a now stunned team now.
 "Yes, the stargate program is real.
 No, it's not a a hoax or a test.
 That fictional materials you are analyzing?
 It comes from an alternate reality.
 No, I can't tell you beyond that confirmation.
 Honestly, it's to keep you unbiased for as long as possible."

+***

+John Swift decided to throw in two hundred thousand dollars for the SGC, for which they will not be "billed."
+He said it's a charity contribution to what will be a galaxy changing force.

+For Cromwell, it kept the eggheads from the SGC at bay, preventing them from sending impassioned plea for which he could do nothing.

+"That's some pretty expensive kits I am buying on your credit card.
+I am worried that the media will get wind of it."